 Our primary role at SA Power Networks is building, extending, maintaining and upgrading the South Australian electricity distribution network - a strategic community asset that is a core component of the State's infrastructure.

-We deliver electricity from the transmission network and directly-connected generators (primarily renewable) to more than 800,000 residential and business customers.
+We deliver electricity from the transmission network and directly-connected generators (primarily renewable) to around 850,000 residential and business customers.

 See a map of the our distribution network.